Motivation and Purpose

 Ontologies can include hierarchical relationships; taxonomies; classifications and/or vocabularies which are becoming increasingly important for support of research and development.
 They have numerous applications such as knowledge management, data integration and text mining where researchers need to analyse large quantities of complex data as part of their daily work.
 The Ontologies Mapping Project will give users access to standardised tools, methodologies and service which will enable them to map and visualise ontologies, to understand ontology structure, potential overlaps and equivalence of meaning.
 The impact of this project will be to help users to better integrate, understand and analyse their data more effectively.

-Business case and Project Plan
+Business case and Achievements

 The idea for the Ontologies Mapping project was proposed through the Pistoia Alliance Ideas Portfolio Platform (IP3) which was selected by the Operations Team and Pistoia Board for development of a formal business case as published in IP3.
 GSK, Merck & Co, Novartis, Roche and BIOVIA 3DS are funding the project throughout 2016, as shown in the Project Timeline and Deliverables figure.